arc-language/arc-lang/parser/PACKAGE.md

 	// ExitType is called when exiting the type production.
 	ExitType(c *TypeContext)

+	// ExitQualifiedType is called when exiting the qualifiedType production.
+	ExitQualifiedType(c *QualifiedTypeContext)

 	// ExitPrimitiveType is called when exiting the primitiveType production.
 	ExitPrimitiveType(c *PrimitiveTypeContext)